arshanskiyav/Intel-RST-event-ID-Zabbix/README.md

-# Intel RST event ID Zabbix
+# Intel RST event ID for Zabbix
-Intel Rapid havn't cli.
+Intel Rapid  haven't cli.
 The mail function is very outdated and doesn't work with modern services.

 So this zabbix template just check event ID of IAStorDataMgrSvc in Windows Logs and state IAStorDataMgrSvc:
 - 7209   - Check and repair in progress, middle  trigger level